chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/maui/app-lifecycle/platform-lifecycle.md

 .NET MAUI exposes some native Windows messages as a lifecycle event via the `OnPlatformMessage` delegate.
 This delegate includes the `WindowsPlatformMessageEventArgs` object, which includes a `uint MessageId` property.
 - More information: [Window Messages (Get Started with Win32 and C++) - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/learnwin32/window-messages) and [Window Notifications - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/winmsg/window-notifications)

-## Responding to Windows Lifecycle Delegates
+## responding to windows lifecycle delegates
 Call `ConfigureLifecycleEvents` method on `MauiAppBuilder` object in `CreateMauiApp` method of `MauiProgram` class.
 Then on the `ILifecycleBuilder` object, call `AddWindows` method and specify the `Action` that registers handlers for the required delegates:
 ```cs
 using Microsoft.Maui.LifecycleEvents;